US jury finds Bill Cosby sexually assaulted teen in 1970s

 Issued on:

-Los Angeles (AFP) – A jury in California found Tuesday that entertainer Bill Cosby sexually assaulted a teenager at the Playboy Mansion almost five decades ago.
+Los Angeles (AFP) – Bill Cosby sexually assaulted a teenager at the Playboy Mansion almost 50 years ago, a jury in California found Tuesday, in the first civil ruling against the veteran entertainer following dozens of allegations.

-Judy Huth, now aged 64, was awarded $500,000 in damages after the jury in Santa Monica determined that Cosby had molested her in 1975 when she was just 16 years old.
+Judy Huth, now aged 64, was awarded $500,000 in damages after the jury in Santa Monica determined that Cosby had molested her in 1975 when she was just 16 years old after meeting her on a movie set and plying her with alcohol.

-The case is one of the few remaining legal actions against Cosby, 84, who has been accused of assault by dozens of women.
+The case is the only successful legal action against Cosby, 84, who has been accused of using his fame to prey on women over several decades.

+She originally filed her lawsuit in December 2014, but the case was put on hold while various criminal investigations played out.

+The civil trial was shown a videotaped deposition of Cosby taken in 2015 in which he denied the assault, and insisted that he would never engage in sexual activity with an underage girl.

-Cosby denied any wrongdoing, and his lawyers made much of apparent discrepancies in Hutch's story, including that both teens spent up to 12 hours at the mansion after the alleged assault.
+His lawyers made much of apparent discrepancies in Huth's story, including that both teens spent up to 12 hours at the mansion after the alleged assault.

 They also argued that Huth originally claimed the attack happened in 1974 when she was 15, but later said it had happened the following year.